sablier-labs/docs/docs/guides/lockup/guides/07-etherscan.md

 ### Step 3: Send transaction

-For the purpose of creating a **LockupLinear** stream with Sablier V2, the spender will be the [SablierV2LockupLinear](/guides/lockup/deployments) contract.
+For the purpose of creating a **LockupLinear** stream with Lockup, the spender will be the [SablierV2LockupLinear](/guides/lockup/deployments) contract.

 As for the amount, you'll have to pad it with the right number of decimals.
 For DAI, that's 18 decimals, so a value of